build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 #### <b>CodeCatalyst account. </b>

-Follow steps in the documentation to [set up CodeCatalyst](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq)
+Follow steps in the documentation to [set up CodeCatalyst](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).

 #### <b>IAM Roles </b>
 We need to create CloudCatalyst service roles in our AWS account.
-These will be using these to provide permission to CodeCatalyst.
-This is one time activity only.
+We will be using these to provide permission to CodeCatalyst.
+This is a one-time activity only.

 Simply deploy a CloudFormation stack.
 You can find detailed instructions on how to deploy this stack using AWS Console [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html#GettingStarted.Walkthrough.createstack?sc_channel=el&sc_campaign=devopswave&sc_content=cicdcfnaws&sc_geo=mult&sc_country=mult&sc_outcome=acq).